s7u512/NSSO-77-SAS/README.md

 ### 2.3.
 Estimation

-The goal here is to estimate the population and its characteristics from the sample data.
+The goal is to estimate the population and its characteristics from the sample data.
 NSSO provides the weights of the samples to enable this. ([Here](https://unstats.un.org/unsd/demographic/meetings/egm/sampling_1203/docs/no_5.pdf) is a document to understand the concept of sample weights.)

 The calculations in these scripts are performed after applying sample weights provided by the NSSO.

-The scope of this exercise concludes at estimating monthly household incomes of agricultural households in India during the agricultural year 2018-19.
+The scope of this exercise concludes at estimating monthly household incomes of agricultural households in India during the agricultural year 2018-19 using the paid-out costs approach.
 The idea is to seperately calculate different components of household income (such as income from farming, income from wages, etc.) and then merge them together to calculate the monthly household income of the agricultural households.
 The income from each component is computed separately using the appropriate weights and other relevant variables.
 These component datasets are then combined together to obtain the household income.
-We rely on [the report](https://ruralindiaonline.org/en/library/resource/situation-assessment-of-agricultural-households-and-land-and-livestock-holdings-of-households-in-rural-india/) published along with the unit-level data to verify the estimation.
+[The report](https://ruralindiaonline.org/en/library/resource/situation-assessment-of-agricultural-households-and-land-and-livestock-holdings-of-households-in-rural-india/) published along with the unit-level data is relied upon to verify the estimations.

-The scripts are heavily commented and should be easy to follow, even for those with limited experience in R. Note that the scripts are specifically tailored to work with the published data from the 2019 round of the survey.
+The scripts are heavily commented and should be easy to follow, even for those with limited experience in R. Note that the scripts are specifically tailored to work with the fixed width files published from the 2019 round of the survey.

-Despite the limited scope, the idea is that if a beginner is able to follow through this exercise they would be equipped to carry out further analysis as required.
+Despite the limited scope, the idea is that if a beginner is able to follow through this exercise they would be equipped to carry out further analysis as they require.

 ## 3. Contents and Usage

 Start by reading [Instructions](https://github.com/s7u512/NSSO-77-SAS/blob/main/00_Instructions.md) to get started.
-The six R scripts in this repository contain the code and comments for reading, estimating, and conducting basic analysis of the unit-level data from Schedule 33.1 of the 77th round by NSSO.
+The R scripts in this repository contain the code and comments for reading, estimating, and conducting basic analysis of the unit-level data from Schedule 33.1 of the 77th round by NSSO.
 There are a few supporting files prepared based on the documentation, for use in the scripts.
 I recommend that beginners learn how to create these files on their own.

+Read [these instructions](https://github.com/s7u512/NSSO-77-SAS/blob/main/New_Format_Instructions.md) for some help with modifying this script to work with unit-level data in `.nesstar`, `.sav` or `.dta` formats.

 ## 4. Disclaimer

 I am a beginner in both R and sample survey estimation.

 I have done my best to keep the code uniform and well-commented.
 However, there may be mistakes and/or better ways to approach the task I set out to do.
-Please let me know if you spot any issues or have suggestions for improvement.
-I have docummented some in [Issues](https://github.com/s7u512/NSSO-77-SAS/blob/main/ISSUES.md) here.
+Please [let me know](https://twitter.com/all_awry) if you spot any issues or have suggestions for improvement.
+I have documented some of them [here](https://github.com/s7u512/NSSO-77-SAS/blob/main/ISSUES.md).

 I have not done an exhaustive check of formatting consistency or even other potential issues, so please don't hesitate to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) or [reach out](https://twitter.com/all_awry) if you find something.

 ## 5. Contributing

-These scripts were designed for personal use, but if you would like to contribute to this project, feel frre to get involved.
-Do feel free to fork the repository and make any modifications you see fit.
-I would like to expand the documentation to allow someone to start from absolute scratch.
-I would also like to expand this work into a more generalisable guide towards sample survey estimations through R. If anyone is interested [let me know](https://twitter.com/all_awry)/contribute.
+These scripts were designed for personal use, but if you would like to contribute to this project, feel free to fork the repository and make any modifications you see fit.
+I would like to expand the documentation to make it sufficient for someone to start from absolute scratch.
+I would also like to expand this work into a more generalisable guide towards sample survey estimations through R. If anyone is interested let me know/contribute.

 ## 6. License